SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 **For the first part of this workshop, we will use the Up2 Board and connect to the Arduino Create online development tool.
 During the second part of this workshop, we will use the Intel NUC Core i7.**

-### Up<sup>2</sup> Board
+### Up<sup>2</sup> Ai Vision Kit
-First is the [Up<sup>2</sup> Board](http://www.up-board.org/upsquared/).
-It features a 40 Pin I/O connector, multiple USB 3.0 ports, double Gigabit Ethernet, HDMI and more other features make it a perfect solution for different domains and products like Robotics, Drone, Machine Vision, Smart Home, Education, Digital Signage, Intelligent Cars, Internet Of Things.
+This kit is available at [Up<sup>2</sup> Board](http://www.up-board.org/upsquared/).
+It features a 40 Pin I/O connector, multiple USB 3.0 ports, double Gigabit Ethernet, HDMI, Mini PCI-Express and a Movidius Mini PCI-express card which make it a perfect solution for different domains and products like Robotics, Drone, Machine Vision, Smart Home, Education, Digital Signage, Intelligent Cars, Internet Of Things.
 The compatibility with Linux, Android, and all the Windows 10 distributions give you great flexibility, scalability and quick time to market.

 ![](images/kit-contents-overlay.png)